-Tier 1 (Exceptional Talent) applicants must receive an endorsement from the Designated Competent Body in their field of expertise.
-For experts applying under the UK’s Tech scheme, Tech Nation must be satisfied that applicants meet the Exceptional Promise (for potential leaders in the relevant field) or Exceptional Talent (for leaders in the relevant field) key and qualifying criteria.
-Carter Thomas associate Nick Gore explores this exciting UK immigration route.
+Global Talent applicants must receive an endorsement from the Endorsing Body in their field of expertise.
+For experts applying under the UK’s Tech scheme, Tech Nation must be satisfied that applicants meet the exceptional promise (for potential leaders in the relevant field) or exceptional talent (for leaders in the relevant field) key and qualifying criteria.
+We explore this exciting UK immigration route.

-Technical applicants must demonstrate proven technical expertise in building, using, deploying or exploiting a technology stack and building technical infrastructure.
+Technical applicants must demonstrate proven technical expertise with the latest technologies in building, using, deploying or exploiting a technology stack and building technical infrastructure.

-Business applicants must demonstrate proven commercial, investment or product expertise in building digital products or leading investments in significant digital product businesses.
+Business applicants must demonstrate a proven commercial, investment, or product expertise in building digital products or leading investments in significant digital product businesses.

 Applicants can have a combination of both technical and business skills.
 However, only a limited number of documents can be provided as evidence and there is limited space in the application for an explanation of an applicant’s career.
 Care should therefore be taken to select the most suitable information for inclusion.

 Applicants must meet the following requirements, which vary depending on whether the applicant is meeting the exceptional talent or exceptional promise route:

 - show that they have been recognised as a leading talent in the digital technology sector if applying under the exceptional talent route, or show they have been recognised as having potential to be a leading talent in the digital technology field if applying under the exceptional promise route; and

 - provide evidence of two of the following: